 Jalalian (2012) states that writing an abstract is a vital part of any academic paper.
 Though it prefaces the whole research, it is the last section of an academic paper that researchers write last.
 That is because it serves as a summary of the study.
 Since that is the case, it should be easy.
 There are researchers who feel that way, while there are those who find it to be a daunting task.
 That trivializes their abstracts and leads them to commit a number of mistakes or inconsistencies with the text (Turner, 2009).

-This article addresses the difficulty in writing an abstract, including those mentioned above.
+This article addresses the difficulty in writing an abstract, including those mentioned above, and imparts knowledge on how to write an abstract for a research paper.
 We have segmented the article into different sections, including the components and style of an abstract, for a step-by-step process.
-This guide aims to walk the reader through the process of making a cohesive and effective abstract.
+This guide aims to walk the reader through the process of making a cohesive and effective research abstract.

-From this, you can surmise what an abstract is: a takeaway from the research itself.
-It should be self-contained, independent of the corpus of the study, but it should describe the problem, the methods used to explore the problem, and the results of these processes.
+From this, you can surmise what is an abstract in research: a takeaway from the research itself.
+Unlike a research proposal or even a research proposal sample that encapsulates the outline of the entire of research project yet to be conducted, an abstract is self-contained, independent of the corpus of the study.
+A research abstract, however, should describe the problem, the methods used to explore the problem, and the results of these processes.
 The exact components of the work will vary, depending on the field (Jalalian, 2012), but all in all, it should be a concise summary of the entire paper (Slade, 1997).
 It is also similar to an executive summary in a business report (Koopman, 1997).

-An abstract is also typically written last, although it prefaces the paper.
+An abstract is also typically written last, after you’ve learned how to write a conclusion for a research paper, although it prefaces the paper.
 In general, your abstract should be able to:

 In addition, your abstract should not: